-Aerosols are tiny liquid or solid particles suspended in air.
+Atmospheric aerosols are tiny liquid or solid particles suspended in air.
 They have a significant role in the radiative balance through their direct interaction with incoming solar radiation (scattering and absorption), and indirectly through their interactions with cloud (they act as seeds on which water can condense to form clouds).

-To improve the models and reduce these uncertainties studies are needed of aerosol properties in pristine environments such as the Southern Ocean (SO) and the Antarctic where anthropogenic influence is negligible.
+To improve the models and reduce these uncertainties studies are needed of aerosol properties in pristine environments such as the Southern Ocean (SO) and the Antarctica where anthropogenic influence is negligible.

 This project will involve identifying gaseous precursors of aerosols by analysing data obtained by Chemical Ionisation Mass Spectrometer (CIMS) for these voyages.

 Skills and experience